QVGen: Pushing the Limit of Quantized Video Generative Models: QVGen

-\end{theorem} A smaller value of $\frac{R(T)}{T}$ implies a closer convergence to the optimum.
-Thm.~\ref{theorem:regret} (with a proof provided in the appendix) suggests that for a large $T$ (\emph{i.e.}, $\frac{dD_{\infty}^2}{2T\eta_T}$ becomes negligible), minimizing $\|\vg_t\|_2$ is critical for improving convergence behavior of QAT.

-A lower $\|\vg_t\|_2$ is typically observed in more stable training processes~\cite{takase2024spikemorestabilizingpretraining, xie2024overlookedpitfallsweightdecay}.
-Therefore, to reduce $\|\vg_t\|_2$, we aim to stabilize the QAT process by mitigating aggressive training losses (\emph{e.g.}, loss spikes)~\cite{kumar2025zclipadaptivespikemitigation, li2024lossspiketrainingneural}.
+\begin{theorem} Assume that $f_t$ is convex\footnote{This may not hold for deep networks. \rebuttal{Therefore, we also provide a nonconvex convergence analysis in Sec.~\ref{sec:nonconvex}.}} and $\forall \vtheta_i, \vtheta_j\in\mathbb{S}^d, \|\vtheta_i-\vtheta_j\|_{\infty}\leq D_{\infty}$.
+Then the average regret is upper-bounded as: $\frac{R(T)}{T} \leq \frac{dD_{\infty}^2}{2T\eta_T^m}+\frac{1}{T}\sum^T_{t=1}\frac{\eta_t^M}{2}\|\vg_t\|_2^2$\footnote{$\eta_t^M$ and $\eta_t^m$ are the maximum and minimum values of $\eta_t$, respectively.}. \end{theorem} A smaller value of $\frac{R(T)}{T}$ implies a closer convergence to the optimum.
+Thm.~\ref{theorem:regret} (with a proof provided in Sec.~\ref{sec:proof}) suggests that for a large $T$ (\emph{i.e.}, $\frac{dD_{\infty}^2}{2T\eta_T^m}$ becomes negligible), minimizing $\|\vg_t\|_2$ is critical for improving convergence behavior of QAT.
+A lower $\|\vg_t\|_2$ is typically observed in more stable training processes~\citep{takase2024spikemorestabilizingpretraining, xie2024overlookedpitfallsweightdecay}.
+Therefore, to reduce $\|\vg_t\|_2$, we aim to stabilize the QAT process by mitigating aggressive training losses (\emph{e.g.}, \textit{loss spikes})~\citep{kumar2025zclipadaptivespikemitigation, li2024lossspiketrainingneural}.
 Specifically, we introduce a learnable auxiliary module $\Phi$ to enhance each quantized linear layer of a video DM.
-This module is trained to mitigate severe quantization-induced errors during QAT, thereby preventing aggressive training losses.
+This trainable module aims to mitigate severe quantization-induced errors during QAT, thereby preventing aggressive training losses.
 The forward computation of such a $\Phi$-equipped layer becomes: